 - Tree stumps

-- Tires -- Up to four tires may be taken to the Ft.
-Totten Transfer Station, weekdays from 10 am to 2 pm and every first Saturday between 7 am and 2 pm.
+- Tires -- Up to four tires may be taken to the Fort Totten Transfer Station, Wednesday, Thursday, and Friday from 10 am to 2 pm ONLY.

-* Note: Renovation materials, such as bricks, concrete, ceiling tiles, construction and demolition materials, and dirt are not accepted at the Ft.
-Totten Transfer Station or for bulk collections from residences.
+* Note: Renovation materials, such as bricks, concrete, ceiling tiles, construction and demolition materials, and dirt are not accepted at RFK Stadium Lot 3 or for bulk collections from residences.
 Please visit buildersrecyclingguide.com for a list of construction and demolition companies that may haul these items.

 How You Can Help